Skip to article frontmatterSkip to article content

 ..Generative model:

-Type 2 noise type: noisy_report
+Type 2 noise type: report

-Type 2 noise distribution: truncated_norm_mode
+Type 2 noise distribution: beta_mode

 ..Generative parameters: